JiaoZhang-Amanda/CS-interview/Networking/Networking Concept Interview Q.md

     * Moderate NAT - This means that your connectivity to other players is neither limited nor open.
 You will be able to connect to other players but some functions will be limited.
     * Strict NAT - This means that you have limited connectivity with other players and players who have Strict or Moderate NAT will not be able to join your gaming session.

-### MAC address
-* MAC addresses are 6-byte (48-bits) in length, and are written in MM:MM:MM:SS:SS:SS format.
-* MAC Address is used to ensure the physical address of computer.
-It uniquely identifies the devices on a network.
-While IP address are used to uniquely identifies the connection of network with that device take part in a network.
-* What's the MAC address in the TCP packet when your destination is Google.com?
-Gateway's MAC address/ the router’s MAC address
-* 如果我有几个network，路由上有静态路由，客户端如何判断应该去哪个？
-取决于哪个静态路由cover了client要访问的网络，also metric and prefix size matters

 ### 4. Flow/error control
 * Flow control and Error control are the control mechanism at data link layer and transport layer. flow control observes the proper flow of the data from sender to receiver, on the other hand, the error control observes that the data delivered to the receiver is error free and reliable.